veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 This communication protocol is for user authentication using asymmetric encryption.
 You'll use this if you plan on making calls using an Authorization: bearer header to the API.
 The API is separate from the usual /api/v1/.

 {{< hint warning >}}
+- OpenSSL >= 3.x is required (macOS defaults to 2.x).
+The example below will install openssl 3 with brew and set it in the PATH ENV.
 - We highly recommended enabling HTTPS.
 - Base64 uses safe url encoding.
 - Key length is 2048, Hashing algorithm SHA256, OAEP padding.